LiamLead/classification/README.md

 # classification
-a Class to classify certain with words with different scores
+a Class to classify certain words with different scores